 Beech Croft Farm is a small, family run campsite near Buxton in Derbyshire, a super place to pitch if you want to explore the Derbyshire Dales or the Peak District National Park while on your holidays.

-John Julie and Jodie Gregory own and run this campsite on their sheep farm.
+John Julie and Jodie Gregory own and run this campsite on their small beef farm.
 There are 30 hardstanding pitches suitable for motorhomes and touring caravans, and all these pitches have 16A electric hook-ups, water taps and TV aerial sockets with a digital signal.
 The owners recommend you use rock pegs when erecting an awning – these can be bought at the campsite's shop.

 If you're staying here in your tent, there are three camping areas to choose from, plus 10A electric hook-ups are available on a prepayment card system.
 And if you're sleeping under canvas, you are sure to appreciate the Campers Cabin, where you will find a hot drinks vending machine as well as a microwave oven.